 There are two programs available covering advancement requirements for Scout, Tenderfoot, Second Class, and First Class: Raven Scouts (morning session), which focuses on Scout, Tenderfoot and Second Class, and Senior Raven Scouts (afternoon session), which focuses on First Class.

 Unlike the merit badge program, it is impossible to come to camp and, in a week, complete all of the requirements for any rank advancement.
 However, the Raven Scouts staff will do everything in its power to help each Scout become proficient in as many of the Scouting skills as possible.
-Each Scout will receive credit for each requirement he completes.
-Precisely how many requirements each Scout completes is up to him, and it is very possible that two different Scouts will complete different requirements or that some Scouts will complete more than others.
+Each Scout will receive credit for each requirement they complete, and it is typical for some Scouts to complete more requirements than others.

 Who Should Sign Up?

-Unit leaders should consider each Scout individually when deciding whether he should sign up for this program.
-While a Second Class Scout may gain valuable skills in the program, he may be better served in the merit badge program.
-Likewise, a 14- or 15-year-old may be in his first summer at camp, but may be advanced enough to bypass this program in favor of merit badges.
+Unit leaders should consider each Scout individually when deciding whether they should sign up for this program.
+While a Second Class Scout may gain valuable skills in the program, they may be better served in the merit badge program.
+Likewise, a 14- or 15-year-old may be in their first summer at camp, but may be advanced enough to bypass this program in favor of merit badges.

 A Scout may only be enrolled in one of the Raven Scouts sessions, not both.
 Additionally, Scouts enrolled in either one of the Raven Scouts area sessions are not eligible to participate in the Trail to Eagle program or other advanced merit badges.